-Soyfoods may lower heart disease risk in four important ways.
-First, they are low in saturated fat, high in polyunsaturated fat and provide both the omega-6 and omega-3 essential fatty acids.8 The fatty acid profile of soybean oil and full-fat soyfoods is considered ideal for reducing risk of heart disease.9 The American Heart Association endorses the use of soyfoods to reduce risk of heart disease because of the healthful fat they provide.10
+Soyfoods may lower heart disease risk in three important ways.
+First, they are low in saturated fat, high in polyunsaturated fat and provide both the omega-6 and omega-3 essential fatty acids.
+The fatty acid profile of soybean oil and full-fat soyfoods is considered ideal for reducing risk of heart disease.
+The American Heart Association endorses the use of soyfoods to reduce risk of heart disease because of the healthful fat they provide.
+The American Heart disease because of

-In addition, soy protein has a direct cholesterol-lowering effect.
-For this reason, the US Food and Drug Administration approved a health claim for soyfoods and coronary heart disease.11
+In addition, soy protein directly lowers blood cholesterol levels.
+This attribute of soy protein was formally recognized by the US Food and Drug Administration when it approved a health claim for soyfoods and coronary heart disease.

-The third way in which soyfoods affect heart disease has nothing to do with blood cholesterol levels.
+The third way in which soyfoods may affect heart disease has nothing to do with blood cholesterol levels.
 Soybean isoflavones may directly improve the health of the arteries which reduces heart disease risk independently of cholesterol levels.
-12 This means that soyfoods might help protect against heart disease even in people who have normal cholesterol levels.
-Finally, soy protein has been shown to lower blood pressure.
-13
+This means that soyfoods might help protect against heart disease even in people who have normal cholesterol levels.

-Not surprisingly, observational studies from China14 and Japan15 involving many thousands of women show that those who regularly eat soyfoods are as much as 50 percent less likely to have a heart attack or stroke compared to women who infrequently eat soy.
+Not surprisingly, several observational studies from China and Japan involving many thousands of women show that those who regularly eat soyfoods are less likely to have a heart attack or stroke compared to women who infrequently eat soy.